theranjitkumar/vim/README.md

     curl -fLo ~/.vim/autoload/plug.vim --create-dirs \
     https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim

-step 2. create a .vimrc file in home directory > put basic vim cofig(can be used this repo .vimrc content) > open vim in terminal > press : > write plug (to check for more plug option press tab) > finaly use plugInstall to install plugin
+step 2. create a .vimrc file in home directory > put basic vim cofig(can be used this repo .vimrc content) > open vim in terminal > press : > write plug (to check for more plug option press tab) > finaly use <b>plugInstall</b> to install plugin

 ##  VIM commands:-
     Press d to cut y to copy p to paste -vim